jdx/usage/examples/docs/MISE_INLINE.md

 Disable mise for current shell session

-This can be used to temporarily disable mise in a shell session.Examples:
+This can be used to temporarily disable mise in a shell session.

+Examples:

     $ mise deactivate bash
     $ mise deactivate zsh
     $ mise deactivate fish
     $ execx($(mise deactivate xonsh))

 ## `mise direnv`